Aside from the COVID-19 pandemic, a key theme of 2020 has been diversity and inclusivity. This two-part update addresses this theme in detail

 While the emergency measures in the Coronavirus Act 2020 protect tenants from being evicted for non-payment of rent during the current economic slump, landlords still have to pay their lenders and, in most cases, maintain and service their buildings.
 The result is that many commercial and local authority landlords are caught between continuing costs and a dramatic decrease in income.

 In more usual times, landlords can rely on the forfeiture provisions contained in almost all modern commercial leases giving them the power to re-enter the premises if the tenant does not pay rent.
 But section 82 of the Act effectively bans re-entry due to non-payment of rent until after the crisis is over, which it says may be on 30 June 2020 or later if delayed by statutory instrument.
+UPDATE: The date is now 23 August, and there is more detail in our article - Evictions ban extended to 23 August.

 As commercial tenants throughout the country suffer the consequences of lockdown and become unable to pay their rents, landlords are prohibited from replacing them with tenants who can pay.